 If you want something to calculate how many bisques you’re giving/receiving and how many points to adjust your AHS index when you win/lose then here’s an online calculator.
 Our very own John Greenwood has also written an iOS app for Golf Croquet which you can download from the Apple App Store.

 Our Club Handicappers are responsible for monitoring and adjusting the handicaps of players with a handicap of more than 8 (Association) and 3 (Golf).
 Contact them via the Committee page.
-Handicappers appointed by the Croquet Association are able to adjust handicaps for players with handicaps less than these.
+Handicappers appointed by Croquet England are able to adjust handicaps for players with handicaps less than these.

 An analysis of our handicap spread for both Association and Golf, including a comparison with some years from 2009 onwards, can be seen here.